cheunggggg/Out-of-Order-Superscalar-Processor-Simulator-/README.md

-# Out-of-Order Superscalar Processor Simulator — ECE M116C / CS M151B
+# Out-of-Order Superscalar Processor Simulator

 A cycle-accurate simulator for an N-wide out-of-order superscalar processor.
 Models a 5-stage pipeline (Fetch → Dispatch → Schedule → Execute → State Update) with a centralized reservation station, multiple functional unit types, result buses (CDBs), and half-cycle pipeline latch behavior.
 This project was created for ECE M116C at UCLA.
 FALL 2025